astridzhao/AI_recipe_Llama/README.md

 git clone [https://github.com/](https://github.com/AstridZhao/AI_recipe.git)
 ```
 #### Install essential packages
-To have all the packages needed to run the code, you can run the below code in the **terminal** with the main program directory:
+Then, navigate to the project directory; To have all the packages needed to run the code, you can run the below code in the **terminal** with the main program directory:
 ```zsh
 pip install -r requirements.txt
 ```

+I recommend you check what is included in requirements.txt.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Install Llama.cpp